CraftCanvasMC/Horizon/README.md

 The above configurations define in what directory the dependency is going to be placed in the JAR file structure, their names are pretty intuitive in themselves, however each one is described in detail below anyway.

-For a Horizon-based plugin dependency, the appropriate configuration is `includeMixinPlugin` which puts it under `META-INF/jars/horizon`.
+For a Horizon-based plugin dependency, the appropriate configuration is `includeMixinPlugin`, which puts it under `META-INF/jars/horizon`.

-For a normal plugin dependency, aka not-horizon, you should use the `includePlugin` configuration, placing it under `META-INF/jars/plugin`.
+For a normal plugin dependency, aka not-horizon, you should use the `includePlugin` configuration, which places it under `META-INF/jars/plugin`.

 And finally, for a library, the configuration to use is `includeLibrary`, which places it under `META-INF/jars/libs`.

+All of those dependencies will be loaded at the server startup, for a more detailed overlook refer to the [JIJ](#jijjar-in-jar) section.
 ## New Classloading Tree
 For obvious reasons, the classloading hierarchy tree has changed.
 A diagram is shown below with a general visual example of what this looks like